Skip to main content

 We aim to provide feedback on assessments within 20 working days.

 Each student receives a personalised timetable.
-This is usually available after you have completed your online enrolment, which typically accessible 1 month before the start of your course.
+This is usually available after you have completed your online enrolment, which typically accessible one month before the start of your course.

 You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the modules on this course.
 The team includes senior academics and professional practitioners with industry experience.
 The following group of staff members are currently involved in the delivery of different elements of this course.
 This pool is subject to change at any time within the academic year.